 Bengali Kacha Golla is one sweet that I cannot resist and thankfully it’s one of the few Indian sweets which is light and extremely easy to make too.

-Bengali Kacha Golla which is a very famous sweet in Kolkata (West Bengal – India) but because of it’s popularity, it’s available in many other Indian states.The main reason for its popularity is the lightness of the recipe.
+Bengali Kacha Golla is a popular sweet from Kolkata (West Bengal – India) but because of its popularity, it’s available in many other Indian states.The main reason for its popularity is the lightness of the recipe.

 * Although they taste best if served when it’s made however sometimes they are so soft, that they might break.

 Tried Our Recipe – AWESOME!!!